-During the period ended July 31, 2014, the Company commenced a 1,500 t bulk sampling program on the Q1-4 kimberlite.
-The sample was collected by surface trenching of an area of Q1-4 where there is limited (<1m) overburden cover.
+During the period ended October 31, 2014, the Company completed a 1,500 t bulk sampling program on the Q1-4 kimberlite.
+The sample was collected during July and August 2014 by surface trenching of an area of Q1-4 where there is limited (<1m) overburden cover.
 In 2007, Stornoway collected (from hand dug pits) a 20.3 tonne sample from this same area and recovered 6.1 carats of diamonds for a sample grade of 30 cpht.

-On August 18, the Company reported that sample collection was 100% complete, with 1,688 megabags of kimberlite weighing in excess of 1,500t having been delivered to the Company's sample laydown site in Repulse Bay.
-The sample was subsequently loaded onto the annual sealift to Repulse Bay and delivered to a shipping facility in Montreal on September 21.
-The first truck load of sample bags has arrived at the processing laboratory in Thunder Bay and will continue to arrive over the next several weeks.
-Sample processing is expect to commence during the first week of October and will take approximately 4 months.
+On August 18, the Company reported that sample collection was complete, with 1,688 megabags of kimberlite weighing in excess of 1,500 t having been delivered to the Company's sample laydown site in Repulse Bay.
+The sample was subsequently loaded onto the annual sealift and delivered to a shipping facility in Montreal on September 21.
+The sample bags were then trucked to the processing laboratory in Thunder Bay.
+The sample is initially being processed through a dense media separation (DMS) plant and the resultant concentrate will be further upgraded at Stornoway's diamond sorting facility in North Vancouver.
+Sample processing is expected to be completed in March 2014.

 Funds received from the October 2013 and February 2014 financings are being used to conduct the sampling program, including sample collection, shipping and processing, with an estimated budget of \$3.7 million.
-The collection and shipping of the sample has been completed on budget.
+The collection and shipment of the sample was completed on budget.